 Information on upcoming Product Councils is always available at https://neea.org/get-involved/product-council.

-Please reach out to Eric Olson or one of NEEA's product managers with questions or suggestions on NEEA's emerging technology work.
+Please reach out to any of NEEA's product managers with questions or suggestions on NEEA's emerging technology work.
 NEEA staff would love to hear from you.